Wizek/hs-di/README.md

 The main motivation behind this project is to make it very easy to mock dependencies of functions for unit testing, even if they are nested many levels deep.

+Another motivation of mine was to find a technique that works entirely at compile time, having the following benefits:

+- compile-time type checking of all dependencies and wether they fit together
+- no run-time performance penalty
+- no run-time Dependency Injection related errors

 # Example

 A motivating example: